-“You’re seeing more debt collection going on as the recession continues, particularly when it comes to credit card debt,” said Kevin Mallon, an attorney with Fishman & Mallon in New York City.
+“You’re seeing more debt system and compressed memory windows 10 collection going on as the recession continues, particularly when it comes to credit card debt,” said Kevin Mallon, an attorney with Fishman & Mallon in New York City.
 “You’re also seeing a huge increase in student loan debt collection as these loans get outsourced to third parties that collect more aggressively.”

 The majority of these lawsuits cite violations of the Fair Debt Collection Practices Act (FDCPA), which sets limits on when, how and how often collectors can contact consumers about unpaid debt.
 Enforcement of the FDCPA has for years been the responsibility of the Federal Trade Commission, but this responsibility is being shifted over to the newly formed Consumer Financial Protection Bureau.

 In recent months, numerous high-profile lawsuits have been filed under the FDCPA.
 As previously reported on Lawyers.com, the FTC reached a settlement in March with the collection agency Rumson, Bolling & Associates that included more than one million dollars in fines and prohibition from the collections industry for the company’s leaders.
 That agency’s collectors engaged in outrageous behavior that included threats of rape, murder and even corpse desecration.